 Handles day to day abuse well

-The Patagonia Black Hole
+Rugged yet sleek, the Patagonia Black Hole

 Read full review: Patagonia Black Hole 24L